orkhanahmadov/laravel-goldenpay/README.md

 * `encrypt_card_numbers` - Defines if "card_number" field needs to be automatically encrypted
 when when creating payments, getting payment results.
 Default is `true`, change to `false` if you want to disable automatic encryption.
 Recommended to leave it `true` for extra layer of security.
-**Warning!** If you already have records in Payments table changing this value will break encryption/decryption.
+**Warning!** If you already have records in Payments table, changing this value will break encryption/decryption.
 Old values won't be encrypted/decrypted automatically, you need to do it manually.
 * `payment_events` - Payment events related settings
     * `enabled` - Defines if payment events are enabled.
 Set to `false` to disable all payment events